sakomws/ai-workshop/sessions/03_flox_rethinking_dev_envs/README.md

 If you skip this step, just run `flox activate -d ~` in all of your new terminals.

 #### manifesting teamwork
-Let's install a few more packages:
+Let's install a few more packages.
+Notably, we are installing the `micro` text editor:
 ```bash
 flox install git curl tree bat micro
 ```